mozilla/webliteracymap/README.md

 You can find resources relating to the Web Literacy Map at [webmaker.org/resources](https://webmaker.org/resources).

-If you're interested in including using the Web Literacy Map with your app, check out [this GitHub repo](https://github.com/mozilla/web-literacy-client).
+If you're interested in using the Web Literacy Map with your app, check out [this GitHub repo](https://github.com/mozilla/web-literacy-client).

 =====================